Dollar, Treasuries yields gain after Fed statement

 U.S. Treasuries yields surged, with two-year note yields at 0.563 percent, the highest since May 2011.
 Five-year note yields were up 8.5 basis points, the biggest one-day rise in over four months.

-The U.S. dollar index .DXY, which measures the dollar against a basket of major currencies, was last up 0.2 percent at 81.406, just under a 10-1/2-month high of 81.545 touched earlier in the session.
+The U.S. dollar index, which measures the dollar against a basket of major currencies, was last up 0.2 percent at 81.406, just under a 10-1/2-month high of 81.545 touched earlier in the session.

-MSCI's All-World Index .MIWD00000PUS was down 0.2 percent and European shares .FTEU1 fell 0.5 percent, held back by cement makers.
-Switzerland's Holcim HOLN.VX and Germany's HeidelbergCement (HEIG.DE) reported disappointing results, blaming weak emerging-market currencies.
+MSCI's All-World Index was down 0.2 percent and European shares fell 0.5 percent, held back by cement makers.
+Switzerland's Holcim and Germany's HeidelbergCement reported disappointing results, blaming weak emerging-market currencies.

 Spot gold was at $1,296.16, slightly below its previous close of $1,298.10.
 Prices were under pressure throughout much of the session after quarterly U.S. economic growth accelerated more than expected.